nginx/unit-docs/source/installation.rst

 - Set the :envvar:`DESTDIR` `variable
   <https://www.gnu.org/prep/standards/html_node/DESTDIR.html>`_ during
   :ref:`installation <installation-bld-src>`.
-Unit file structure will be placed at the specified directory, which can be either the final installation target or an intermediate staging location.
+Unit's file structure will be placed at the specified directory, which can be either the final installation target or an intermediate staging location.